by

 All towns depend on their plowing team to keep roads safe and clean when a big snowfall hits but few people have the opportunity to see just how taxing a job like this really is.

-This past week we had a chance to learn for ourselves from town workers and plow driverssnow plow in motion for the town of Richmond, Rhode Island.
+This past week we had a chance to learn for ourselves from town workers and plow drivers for the town of Richmond, Rhode Island.
 We learned that it’s not so much plowing snow that’s the challenge – it’s the exhaustion and poor eating habits that come with it.

 While coffee, caffeine pills and Red Bull are quick and easy fixes for fixing sleepiness on a long shift, excessive amounts of these substances can be actually be more detrimental to one’s health.
 To help restore alertness, combat fatigue and cure hunger on the job and to break up the pattern of coffee after coffee and ultimately answer the question, "how to stay awake without caffeine on the job", try reaching for one of these eight high-energy snacks instead.